 Omega 3s, 6s, and 9s are valuable to have in one’s diet in the proper ratio and from the most viable sources.(3) Apricot kernel oil contains some very healthy omega-6 essential fatty linolenic acids; these are important for brain development and function.
 Oleic acid, an omega-9 fatty acid is also present in this excellent oil.

-How can I best use apricot kernel oil as a cooking ingredient?
+How can I best use apricot seed oil as a cooking ingredient?

 The rich yet fine nuttiness of this oil make it complementary to many types of dishes, from soups and salads to pasta dishes.
 It is not suitable for use as a frying oil.
 As the oil is quite delicate, you should keep in a cool, dark place and use within ten to twelve months.